“Never put anything smaller than your elbow in your ear!”

-If you are uncertain whether you have a hole (perforation or puncture) in your eardrum, con- sult your physician prior to trying any over-the-counter remedies.
+If you are uncertain whether you have a hole (perforation or puncture) in your eardrum, consult your doctor prior to trying any over-the-counter remedies.
 Putting eardrops or other products in your ear in the presence of an eardrum perforation may cause an infection and pain.
 Certainly, washing water through such a hole could start an infection.
-In the event that the home treatments discussed in this leaflet are not satisfactory or if wax has accumulated so much that it blocks the ear canal (and hearing), your physician may prescribe eardrops designed to soften wax, or he may wash or vacuum it out.
+In the event that the home treatments discussed above are not satisfactory or if wax has accumulated so much that it blocks the ear canal, and hearing, your doctor may prescribe eardrops designed to soften wax, or he or she may wash or vacuum it out.
 Occasionally, your ENT doctor may need to remove the wax using microscopic visualization.

 Other Possible Causes of Hearing Loss

 Middle ear infection (otitis media)